-Article 2.14.
-Goods Re-entered after Repair or Alteration
+Article 2.14 Goods Re-entered after Repair or Alteration

-- 1. A Party shall not apply a customs duty to a good, regardless of its origin, that re-enters the Party's territory after that good has been temporarily exported from its territory to the territory of the other Party for repair or alteration, except that a customs duty may be applied to the value-added resulting from the repair or alteration (including cost of material used in repairs, insurance and freight charges both ways) that was performed in the territory of the other Party. - 2.
-Paragraph 1 does not apply to: - (a) a good that has not entered into free circulation in a Party prior to being exported for repair or alteration; (1) or - (1) In "free circulation" means the good has cleared customs, applicable duties have been paid, and the good is available for use in the domestic market of the importing Party.
+1. A Party shall not apply a customs duty to a good, regardless of its origin, that re-enters the Party's territory after that good has been temporarily exported from its territory to the territory of the other Party for repair or alteration, except that a customs duty may be applied to the value-added resulting from the repair or alteration (including cost of material used in repairs, insurance and freight charges both ways) that was performed in the territory of the other Party.

-- (b) any materials used in the repair or alteration which were not in free circulation in the Party where the repair or alteration occurred, unless a payment equivalent to the applicable duty for that material to enter into free circulation has subsequently been made. - 3.
+- 2. Paragraph 1 does not apply to: - (a) a good that has not entered into free circulation in a Party prior to being exported for repair or alteration;1 or - (b) any materials used in the repair or alteration which were not in free circulation in the Party where the repair or alteration occurred, unless a payment equivalent to the applicable duty for that material to enter into free circulation has subsequently been made. - 3.
 Neither Party shall, as provided for in its laws and regulations, apply customs duties to a good, regardless of its origin, admitted temporarily from the customs territory of the other Party for repair or alteration. - 4.
 For the purposes of this Article, "repair or alteration" does not include an operation or process that: - (a) destroys a good's essential characteristics or creates a new or commercially different good; - (b) transforms an unfinished good into a finished good; or - (c) substantially changes the technical performance or function of a good.

-Article 2.15.
-Non-Tariff Measures
+Article 2.15 Non-Tariff Measures